 If an injured plaintiff relies solely on an economist’s testimony about the projected loss of earnings using analysis of economic statistics, the testimony will lack particulars about the injured party’s unique circumstances.
 A vocational expert can compare the injured individual’s education, background, and skill to that of similarly situated or disabled individual’s to project their chances of attaining employment.

 In divorce petitions, employability is often a key factor in establishing alimony and child support.
 Unfortunately, earnings capacity projections frequently rely on the widely divergent opinions of the parties.
 But if a vocational expert is retained, these earning of each party can be more accurately and fairly established, avoiding a circumstance where one spouse is unjustly left with the majority of a support obligation.

 Non-vocational expert opinions can leave substantial room for interpretation.
 A vocational expert should be utilized to objectively document a loss earnings claim in personal injury cases or to input income on one party in a divorce case.
 A vocational expert’s comprehensive reports, tests, and experience can make a huge difference in establishing and justifying accurate damages to a judge or jury.

 Vocational Expert Services

 Occupational Assessment Services, Inc., (OAS) is one of the top companies providing vocational expert services in the United States.
-We have offices in New Jersey, New York, Florida, Texas, and California.
-Contact us at 800-292-1919 to discuss establishing damages in your case.
+We have offices in NJ, NYC, FL, TX, and CA. Contact us at 800-292-1919 to discuss establishing damages in your case.